isovector/certainty-by-construction/src/book/4-decidability.lagda.md

 We have now shown that bottom is a satisfactory definition of false, and that functions into bottom are therefore a good definition of the falseness of their input type considered as a proposition.
-Hence, we can define `¬_`, which states that a given proposition is false:
+Hence, we can define `¬_` (\neg), which states that a given proposition is false:

 ```agda
 open import Level